Blood Donation FAQs

-Aspirin is fine to take if you are donating whole blood or double red cells.To be eligible to donate platelets, you cannot take any Aspirin or drugs with aspirin-like compounds for 48 hours before your donation.
+Aspirin is fine to take if you are donating whole blood or double red cells.To be eligible to donate platelets, you cannot take any Aspirin or drugs containing Aspirin for 48 hours before your donation.

 Can I give blood if I have high blood pressure or high cholesterol?

 As long as your blood pressure is between 90-180 systolic (first number) and 50- 100 diastolic (second number) at the time of your donation, you may give blood.
 Medications that you may be taking for high blood pressure do not disqualify you from donating.
 A high cholesterol level does not disqualify you from donating, even if medication is used to control it.

 Can I give blood if I'm diabetic?